-In partnership with Snowdonia National Park Authority, we’ve completed a new multi-user footpath, allowing visitors to explore the shores of the beautiful Llyn Dinas in northern Snowdonia.
+In partnership with Snowdonia National Park Authority, we completed a multi-user footpath in 2016, allowing visitors to explore the shores of the beautiful Llyn Dinas in northern Snowdonia.

-The completion of the footpath brings Snowdonia National Park Authority a step closer towards its ambition for a circular, accessible path around the entire base of Snowdon.
-It also extends the range of footpaths in the Nant Gwynant area, making it possible to follow the river from Nantmor or Beddgelert all the way to the end of Llyn Dinas.
+The completion of the footpath also brings Snowdonia National Park Authority a step closer towards its ambition for a circular, accessible path around the entire base of Snowdon.
+In addition to extending the range of footpaths in the Nant Gwynant area, making it possible to follow the river from Nantmor or Beddgelert all the way to the end of Llyn Dinas.

 The lake, nestled among the wooded foothills south of Snowdon is linked to Nant Gwynant by the meandering Afon Glaslyn which flows onwards to Beddgelert.
 The A498 passes along one side of the lake, whilst wild and craggy hills of Gelli Iago form a protective backdrop along the other side.

 " It’s such a special place and we’re pleased to be able to allow more people the chance to experience it"

 Get closer to nature